peterjlambert/petelambert.com/src/site/journal/2019-01-31-alcohol-free.md

 If you want to try some of these beers for yourself, the supermarkets have a great selection.
 Tesco and Marks & Spencer seemed to have the most.
 Asda and Sainsbury’s are worth a visit too.

-You can buy online from sites like [Alcohol Free Beer, Non Alcoholic Wines, Spirits online shop | Dry Drinker](https://drydrinker.com/) who have a huge amount of choice and even some alcohol free spirits.
+You can buy online from sites like [Dry Drinker](https://drydrinker.com/) who have a huge amount of choice and even some alcohol free spirits.
 That convenience comes at a premium though.

 And fortunately, as Dry January has gained a lot of momentum this year, choice is increasing in pubs and bars too as they see greater demand from non-drinkers.